 - Taking prescribed medications as directed by physician.

 - The patient's health care team will aid the patient in educating them on their diet, fluid intake, and medications.

 - Physicians determine patient's treatment time by drawing labs prior to and after dialysis treatments and adjusting treatment time and frequency as needed.

-The Morris Dialysis Center is staffed entirely by licensed LPN’s and RN’s.
+The outpatient Dialysis Center located at Stevens Community Medical Center is owned and operated by Sandford Dialysis and staffed entirely by licensed LPN’s and RN’s.